-The College has a number of resources available that lists the documentation that must accompany all applications.
+The College has a number of resources available that list the documentation that must accompany all applications.
 These include:

-- one-on-one consultation with an Entry to Practice staff member either face-to-face, over the phone or via email - an application for registration guide that provides a checklist on the documentation that must be submitted.
-The College is currently revising its application form and guide to clarify the process and is moving towards introducing online initial application forms and supporting documents.
+- one-on-one consultation with an Entry to Practice staff member either face-to face, over the phone or via email - category-specific application guides that provide a checklist on the documentation that must be submitted.